radivot/myelo/CML/michor05/identifiability/README.md

 plot(CRL,ylab="lrat",cex=0.5,trace=TRUE)
 ```
 ![](outs/globalSens.png)

-Weak dependence of lrat on Ac0 goes with slow Ac0 convergence.
+we see weak dependence of lrat on Ac0.
+This goes with slow Ac0 convergence.